egarboggini/egarboggini/README.md

 ## Hello there 🖖

 👨‍💻 AI, Machine Learning, and Data Science Student
-🤖 Exploring Robotics and Intelligent Systems
 🎮 Game Developer in my spare time